Breach of Bail in Victoria

 If a person who has been released on bail fails to attend court when required, the court can choose to extend bail.
 It may do so if satisfied that the reason for the person’s non-attendance is illness, accident or some other good cause.

-If a person on bail fails to come to court as required without reasonable cause or fails to surrender themselves into custody if required, they are guilty of an offence.
-This carries a penalty of 12 months imprisonment.
+If a person on bail fails to come to court as required under their bail agreement or fails to surrender themselves into custody if required, they may be charged with an offence under section 30 of the Bail Act 1977.
+This carries a maximum penalty of two years imprisonment.

 Breaching a conduct condition